pingswept/me30-website/content/notes/feather-programming.md

 ![The Mu Editor](/img/Mu_blankeditor.png)

-When Mu first opens, you'll need to select its "mode."
+The first time you run Mu, you'll need to select its "mode."
 Choose "CircuitPython."

 ![Selecting the Mu mode](/img/Mu_mode.png)